 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-Have a good appreciation for the drug discovery process.
+8.1 Critically evaluate the drug discovery process.

-Understand the role of bioinformatics and genomics in the drug discovery process.
+8.2 Understand the role of bioinformatics and genomics in the drug discovery process.

-Understand and be able to place into context the use of high-throughput-screening in the drug discovery process.
+8.3 Discuss and place into context the use of high-throughput-screening in the drug discovery process.

-Understand the importance of pharmacology in the drug discovery process.
+8.4 Understand the importance of pharmacology in the drug discovery process.